Clan MacCulloch: McCulloch Support for Balliol Cause

 In the History of the Land of Galloway and their Owners, P.H.
 McKerlie describes the McCullochs as "traitors" for not supporting King Robert the Bruce in his claims for the throne of the King of Scots and his eventual war for independence from England.
 Douglas McCullough counters McKerlie's charge in "A History of Clan McCulloch" and provides some context as to why the McCullochs supported Kings John Balliol and Edward Balliol and their ally, King Edward I of England.

 In earlier medieval times, regions like Galloway and the Isles, were semi-independent lordships that generally supported the King of Scots.
 After the death of Alexander III, the McCullochs, like other Galloway families, supported the bid of John Balliol, son of Lady Dervorguila of Galloway, rather than De Brus.
 The McCullochs remained loyal to the Balliols even after King John was dethroned.
+In September, 1298, Gilbert Makiluagh was listed among the rebels in the south-west who had lands confiscated by Edward I after the collapse of the Wallace rebellion at the Battle of Falkirk.
 Sir Patrick McCulloch even entered exile in England with Edward Balliol.

 When Edward Balliol pursued his claim to the Scottish throne, he did so with the support of several McCullochs, including Sir Patrick, and his sons (John and Patrick), William, Gilbert (and his son), among others.
 Sir Patrick also served Edward III in his campaigns in Brittany.

 Because of their support for Balliol and King Edward I, King Robert the Bruce stripped McCulloch's of their extensive land holdings in Galloway.
 Around 1364, Sir Patrick returned to Scotland and entered the king's peace at which time King David II restored a portion of the prior McCulloch lands.
 An undated indenture purports to be a proposal for discussions between King Edward III of England and King David of Scotland with respect to the restoration of lands and castles seized by the late King Robert the Bruce.
 This indenture, which mentions Patrick McCulloch and other dispossessed landholders, may indicate that the restoration of the McCulloch lands was part of a broader settlement between the kings of England and Scotland.